Examples of holomorphic functions vanishing to infinite order at the boundary: Acknowledgements

 \section{Acknowledgements}

-My most sincere thanks to my supervisor Camillo De Lellis and Emanuele Spadaro for their insights and stimulating discussions.
+My most sincere thanks go to Camillo De Lellis and Emanuele Spadaro for their insights and stimulating discussions.
 Their knowledge and expertise on a vast number of topics was invaluable.
-Moreover I want to thank Neshan Wichrameskra for the initiative idea.
-Finally, thank you to the many others who I have failed to mention in this abbreviated list who helped me along the way.
+Moreover I want to thank Neshan Wickramasekera for the initial idea.
+Tobias Lamm for helpful and encouraging feedback.
+Finally, I thank the many other people who I have failed to mention in this abbreviated list and who helped me along the way.